 Protect against diseases while travelling

-If you plan on travelling outside of Canada, it is important to get the recommended or required vaccines before you go.
-Vaccine recommendations are based on what vaccines you have had in the past, your age, where you are going, length of time you will be there, and what activities you will be doing.
+If you plan on travelling outside of Canada, it is important to get the recommended or required immunizations before you go.
+Recommendations and requirements are based on what immunizations you have had in the past, your age, where you are going, length of time you will be there, and what activities you will be doing.
 Some countries require you to have certain immunizations before you enter the country.

 See list of recommended and required immunizations by country.